Whether you're craving strawberry, lemon, pineapple or something else entirely, you'll love these flavorful, fruit-forward cookies for spring.

 Pineapple Coconut Tassies

-These cookies may sound and look fancy, but they're rather easy to make Their simplicity makes them an ideal choice for baking with children.
-My granddaughter enjoys helping me measure the ingredients.
-Children also can help shape the dough into balls, and then you can finish them together. —Connie Shuff, York, Pennsylvania
+These Hawaiian-style cookies may sound and look fancy, but they’re easy to make—and their simplicity makes them an ideal choice for baking with children.
+My granddaughter enjoys helping me measure ingredients.
+Children also can help shape the dough into balls, then you can finish them together. —Connie Shuff, York, Pennsylvania

 Raspberry Almond Strips